pharpend/harpending.org/pages/archlinux-orientation.md

         % ix ~/.emacs.d/config/ft-python.el ~/.emacs.d/config/ft-markdown.el
         http://ix.io/eiU+eiV

-2. Everyone hates Manjaro Linux.
-I don't know why, but they do.
-If you are a Manjaro user, people will yell at you.
-3. We don't know how to set up Arch Linux with two graphics cards.
+2. We don't know how to set up Arch Linux with two graphics cards.
 For some reason, people keep asking that.
-4. If you have a problem, just state your problem.
+3. If you have a problem, just state your problem.
 Someone will probably help you.
 Don't say something along the lines of "I have a problem with `$thing`, can someone help me?" unless you immediately follow by stating your problem.
 Likewise, don't ask "Does anyone have experience doing `$thing`,"